 - the RTA's Pocket guide to tenants – houses and units (Form 17a)

-- a receipt for rental bond monies paid.
+- a receipt for any rental bond that's paid.

-All rental bonds must be lodged with the RTA within 10 business days—even in sub-letting, boarder or lodger situations—and failure to do so is an offence.
-All bond contributors must be listed on the form along with the amount paid.
+All rental bonds must be lodged with the RTA within 10 days.
+Failing to lodge a bond is an offence.
+All bond contributors must be listed on the form along with the amounts paid.

-It’s important to understand which agreement you’re using, as agreement types can differ vastly and may impact your rights and responsibilities under the legislation.
+It’s important to understand which type of tenancy agreement you’re using.
+Agreements can differ and may impact your rights and responsibilities under the legislation.

-If you’re not sure which tenancy agreement you should be using, you can call the RTA for advice or make an urgent application to QCAT (Queensland Civil and Administrative Tribunal) for decision.
+If you’re unsure which tenancy agreement you should be using, you can contact the RTA for more information or make an urgent application to QCAT (Queensland Civil and Administrative Tribunal) for a decision.

 In conversation: the ins and outs of sub-letting